xini/silverstripe-social-metadata/readme.md

 ## Requirements

-* SilverStripe CMS 4.x
+* Silverstripe CMS 5

+Note: this version is compatible with Silverstripe 5.
+For Silverstripe 4, please see the [7.x release line](https://github.com/xini/silverstripe-social-metadata/tree/7)
-Note: this version is compatible with SilverStripe 4.
-For SilverStripe 3, please see the [3.0 release line](https://github.com/xini/silverstripe-social-metadata/tree/3.0).
+For Silverstripe 3, please see the [3.x release line](https://github.com/xini/silverstripe-social-metadata/tree/3.0).

 ## Installation